Corbin Carroll Player Props: Diamondbacks vs. Red Sox

-Corbin Carroll -- with a slugging percentage of .600 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Boston Red Sox, with Garrett Whitlock on the mound, on May 27 at 7:15 PM ET.
+On Sunday, Corbin Carroll (.556 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 4:10 PM ET.

 Corbin Carroll Game Info & Props vs. the Red Sox